-Testing for COVID-19 is limited to four (4) tests, molecular, antigen, or antibody) and the individual has signs or symptoms of COVID-19 or has had known or suspected recent exposure to SARS-CoV-2.
+Each test must be deemed medically appropriate for testing for COVID-19 (molecular, antigen, or antibody) and the individual has signs or symptoms of COVID-19 or has had known or suspected recent exposure to SARS-CoV-2.
 Any additional testing must be pre-approved according to CDC testing guidelines established as of November 15 ,2020.
 See "Considerations for Testing" below.

 Continue to wear masks, socially distance, avoid large crowds, and wash hands often.

 The positive infectious rate continues to spike as colder weather arrives.

 Clinical trials of vaccines continues among several pharmaceutical companies, but large scale distributions are

 not anticipated before next summer.